Elisha Scott: Life and playing career

 During the early days of his career, Scott was understudy to Ken Campbell and only appeared occasionally.
 The First World War interrupted Scott's career for four years.
-Scott finally got a chance of a run in the Liverpool goal at the end of the season.
+He finally got a chance of a run in the Liverpool goal at the end of the first season after the war.
 Scott's goalkeeping position was set in stone when Campbell was allowed to leave in April 1920.
 Scott established himself as Liverpool's number 1.
-He was a major part of the back-to-back Championship winning teams of 1922 and 1923, missing just three games of the first title and none in the second.
+He was a major part of the back-to-back championship winning teams of 1922 and 1923, a team dubbed "the Untouchables" by the press, missing just three games of the first title and none in the second.
+Scott frequently drew as much adulation from the Kop for his saves as a Liverpool goal.
+The first game of the defence of their league title in August 1922 saw Liverpool beat Arsenal 5–2, with Scott pulling off a string of saves from Reg Boreham and the Arsenal attack.
+That day's Liverpool Echo reported: "It was an astonishing piece of goalkeeping, and the crowd went crazy for it".
+He accumulated 21 clean sheets of the 42 league fixtures in the 1922–23 season.